bitbybit/fe-ecommerce/README.md

 - About Us page 🙋‍♂️🙋‍♀️

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

+# Repository Setup

+1. Clone the repository
+2. Navigate to the repository that was cloned
+3. Install packages: `npm ci`
+4. Prepare hooks: `npm run prepare:husky` (once)
+5. To make a commit, run: `npx cz`